SirBrian1234/unitynetwork-rednode/README.md

 * **Identification**: Each registered user or organisation may own multiple host-clients where each host-client may receive the same network address each time the device connects to the network
 * **Freedom**: Each client may host any kind of service and transfer any kind of data towards any other host-client without limitations of any kind
-* **Security**: The network provides authentication and encryption in order to defend its host-client privacy [currently under dev under encryption branch]
+* **Security**: The network provides RSA and AES encryption algorithms, public key distribution to all blue and red nodes, authentication and encryption in order to defend its host-client privacy.
+(If you do not want to use the encryption version you may use the non_encrypted version from the respective branch)

 ## Reasoning
 This software was build as part of my BSc Thesis in order to demonstare a live and tangible example of a better version of today's Internet.
 Inside the network, users may experience a much more vivid communication, the ability to share any kind of data or services between them and the ability to know each other.